On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

 \subsubsection{The apparent Fermi surface: a model for superconductivity}

-Note that the assumption of finite size for the bound 2-electron system in Hypothesis~B has not played any role in reaching Condition~S in 2.2.2 above.
-Assume the size is zero or can be regarded as zero in the atomic scale.
-Then the lowest state for the bound 2-electron system is the lowest state in the most massive atom in the solid as a point particle with twice the charge and with more than twice the mass of an electron.
-In this case there is no chance that the bound electrons can be mobile and responsible for the superconductivity.
-In fact bound electrons with zero size will make the known atomic phenomena impossible assuming $E_e$ is small enough.

-It is the assumption of finite size in Hypothesis~B that allows the bound electrons any chance to be mobile.
-If the inequality $E_t \leq E_0$ holds the bound electrons may exist as observed in the above.
-If they exist and are mobile, it seems appropriate for us to say that the bound electrons have formed an {\it apparent Fermi surface}.
-In particular, as observed in the beginning of 2.2.2 above, the bound electrons appear to have accumulated in one of the highest occupied states.
-If the apparent Fermi surface exists, the solid is expected to be a Type 2 superconductor when we consider the works \cite{3} and \cite{4,5}.
-Thus we have a model for an unconventional superconductor of type 2.
+If the inequality $E_t \leq E_0$ holds and the bound electrons exist and are mobile, it seems appropriate for us to say that the bound electrons have formed an {\it apparent} Fermi surface.
+In particular, as observed in the 3rd paragraph of \S 2.2.2 above, the bound electrons appear to have accumulated in states with the highest energy of the occupied electron states.
+If the apparent Fermi surface exists in a solid, it is expected to be a Type 2 superconductor (\cite{Friedberg1,Micnas1,Micnas2}).